mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 verse="John 1:1-2"
 %}

+{% include verse.html
+text="Then he said to Thomas, “Reach here your finger, and see my hands.
+Reach here your hand, and put it into my side.
+Don’t be unbelieving, but believing.”
+Thomas answered him, **“My Lord and my God!”**" verse="John 20:27-28"
+%}

+{% include verse.html
+text="“Behold, the virgin shall be with child, and shall give birth to a son.
+They shall call his name Immanuel,” which is, being interpreted, **“God with us.”**" verse="Matthew 1:23"
+%}

 {% comment %}
 {% include verse.html
 text="In this way El will come - with [the glory of] his Father with the messengers, and then he will return to every one according to his deeds."